Flag of the Republic of Formosa: The existing flag

-Takahashi Untei’s (高橋雲亭) version of the Yellow Tiger Flag
+Takahashi Untei's version

-In 1909, the Government-General of Taiwan gained approval from the Ministry of the Imperial Household (宮內省) and entrusted Japanese painter Takahashi Untei to duplicate the “Keelung Flag” stored in Shintenhu (振天府, an imperial storage of booties).
+In 1909, the Government-General of Taiwan gained approval from the Ministry of the Imperial Household and entrusted Japanese painter Takahashi Untei to replicate the "Keelung Flag" stored in Shintenhu (an imperial storage of booties).
 The copy was completed in the same year and returned to the Government-General of Taiwan Museum as an important exhibit substitution.
 Takahashi deliberately made the copy a faithful recreation of the original item, to the point that details of wear and damage were also reconstructed, making the copy most resembling the original.
 Although it was not the original item, it still possessed immense historical value.
 This copy became Taiwan's oldest existing copy that closely resembled the original flag and thereby a more authoritative version.
-The dimensions of this version had the length of about 3.1 meters and width of about 2.6 meters, and it was held in the National Taiwan Museum.
+The dimensions are roughly 3.1 and 2.6 meters, and it was held in the National Taiwan Museum.

-Since 2003, the National Taiwan Museum began to plan a maintenance for the Takahashi Untei copy and asked Assistant Professor Hsu Peixian (許佩賢) at National Hsinchu Normal University (國立新竹師範學院) to conduct relevant research.
-Then, in 2010, the maintenance was entrusted to Tainan National University of the Arts (國立台南藝術大學), which was completed in 2011.
-On March 10, 2016, the Takahashi Untei Yellow Tiger Flag Copy was approved by the Ministry of Culture to be designated a national treasure by the Cultural Heritage Preservation Act (文化資產保存法).
+Since 2003, the National Taiwan Museum began to plan a maintenance for the Takahashi Untei copy and asked Assistant Professor Hsu Peixian at National Hsinchu Normal University to conduct relevant research.
+Then, in 2010, the maintenance was entrusted to Tainan National University of the Arts, which was completed in 2011.
+On March 10, 2016, the Takahashi Untei Yellow Tiger Flag Copy was approved by the Ministry of Culture to be designated a national treasure by the Cultural Heritage Preservation Act.

-Lin Yushan’s (林玉山) version of the Yellow Tiger Flag
+Lin Yushan's version

-In 1953, to commemorate the 59th anniversary of the founding of the Republic of Formosa, Qiu Niantai (丘念台), son of Qiu Fengjia (丘逢甲), invited Lin Yushan to create a new duplication of the flag based on the 1909 Takahashi Untei Yellow Tiger Flag Copy.
+In 1953, to commemorate the 59th anniversary of the founding of the Republic of Formosa, Qiu Niantai, son of Qiu Fengjia, invited Lin Yushan to create a new duplication of the flag based on the 1909 Takahashi Untei Yellow Tiger Flag copy.
 It was also stored in the National Taiwan Museum after its completion.
 This work, due to its complete image, became the most circulated version among the people.
 The damaged flag tail was amended, and the background color was made blue according to documents.